 Steaming Your Natural Hair Increases Porosity

-If you have dry or low porosity hair, hair steaming can help with moisture retention.
+If you have dry or low porosity hair, using steam can help with moisture retention.
 When the cuticles are open, it helps hair products like deep conditioners and other treatments penetrate the hair strands.

 These are only a few of the many benefits of steaming your natural hair.
 I’m going to be using the Q-Redew Hair handheld hair steamer in my regimen to help with improvements in detangling, moisture during the cooler months, and overall length retention.